If you have a fever with a cough or sore throat, you can take steps to protect yourself and avoid spreading illness to others.

 When should I go to the hospital?

-If your symptoms are bad and getting worse, or you have a medical condition such as heart disease, immune deficiency, diabetes, or severe asthma you should contact or visit a doctor or a hospital right away.
+If you have a severe or worsening symptoms, such as difficulty breathing, go immediately to a hospital emergency room or call 911.
+If you have a medical condition such as heart disease, immune deficiency, diabetes, or severe asthma, and your symptoms are getting worse, you should contact or visit a doctor or a hospital right away.
 If you aren’t sure where to get care, call 311 or visit www.nyc.gov/flu for information.
 Care is always available if you need it, and no one will check your immigration status.
 Here are some signs that you may need medical treatment:

 - Trouble breathing or shortness of breath